A group of people posing in front of institutional banners in a bright indoor space

 Michael Benarroch, President and Vice-Chancellor of UM

-This opportunity is open to RRC Polytech students graduating in 2025 as well as graduates from the last ten years.
+This opportunity is open to RRC Polytech students graduating this year as well as graduates from the last ten years.

 RRC Polytech and UM have a strong relationship, and this articulation agreement creates more opportunities for student mobility between our institutions.
 Most importantly it keeps talent here in Manitoba to support our industry and economy.